1815 TANF Family Service Plan Development

 Outreach: Letting People Know

 Outreach is the first opportunity to let people know that things have changed and that the old idea that people are entitled to cash benefits if they qualify, has been replaced with the idea that people have a responsibility for their own well-being.
-This does not apply to Food Stamps, Medicaid or other income eligible supports.
+This does not apply to SNAP, Medicaid or other income eligible supports.

 Outreach takes many forms.
 DFCS collaborates with employers, educators, trainers, and support service providers to ensure that each client has access to the resources needed to achieve the goal of self-sufficiency.
 DFCS also works with local agencies and community partners to inform the public of the expectations and services the TANF program provides for participants.